Melania Trump’s Role In President’s Address To Congress Revealed

 — TRUMP + Today News (@USATodayNews247) February 28, 2017

-Melania is still residing at Trump Tower in New York City until 10-year-old son, Barron Trump, finishes his school year.
+Melania is still residing at Trump Tower in New York City until her 10-year-old son, Barron Trump, finishes his school year.
 The mother and son are expected to move into the White House sometime this summer.
-The first lady’s main priority is being a mother to Barron and shielding him from the spotlight, but she’s diligent in balancing her duties as wife of the President of the United States.
+The first lady’s main priority is being a mother to Barron and shielding him from the spotlight, but she’s diligent in balancing her duties as wife of the president of the United States.

-President Trump has traveled to Mar-a-Lago in Palm Beach, Florida three times since he was inaugurated and meets Melania at the airport.
-The pair are often analyzed for their interactions with rumors ablaze that the first couple have a less than happy marriage.
-Body language experts frequently weigh in on the joint appearances they make and typically don’t have much positive insight although there isn’t much to read into.
+President Trump has traveled to Mar-a-Lago in Palm Beach, Florida, three times since he was inaugurated and meets Melania at the airport.
+The pair are often analyzed for their interactions, with rumors ablaze that the first couple have a less-than-happy marriage.
+Body language experts frequently weigh in on the joint appearances they make and typically don’t have much positive insight.

-It’s unknown how much the TV audience will get to see of Melania Trump and the special guests during the president’s Address to Congress, but she intrigues the masses.
-Cameras during presidential addresses routinely focus on the filled chamber of guests to get reactions and show the viewing audience various political figures listening to the speech.
+It’s unknown how much the TV audience will get to see of Melania Trump and the special guests during the president’s address to Congress, but she intrigues the masses.
+Cameras during presidential addresses routinely focus on guests to get reactions and show the viewing audience various political figures listening to the speech.

-The Joint Session of Congress address will begin at 9 p.m., ET/ 6 p.m., PT on Tuesday, February 28.
-The speech will air on several networks including NBC, CBS, Fox News, CNN, MSNBC, and C-SPAN.
+The joint session of Congress address will begin at 9 p.m., ET/ 6 p.m., PT on Tuesday, February 28.
+The speech will air on several networks, including NBC, CBS, Fox News, CNN, MSNBC, and C-SPAN.
 Live streaming will be available as well.

 [Featured Image by Alex Wong/Getty Images]